tensorflow/tensorflow/tensorflow/lite/g3doc/guide/ops_version.md

 *   Populate version=1 when dilation factors are all 1.
 *   Populate version=2 otherwise.

-To do this, you need to override `GetVersion` function for the operator class in `lite/tools/versioning/op_version.cc`.
+To do this, you need to override `GetBuiltinOperatorVersion` function for the operator class in `lite/tools/versioning/op_version.cc`.

 For ops with only one version, the `GetVersion` function is defined as: